 A service that requires patience

-The investment consulting firm Dalbar Canada undertook a study between January 19 and 22, 2021 to verify the quality of telephone service offered by Canadian brokers.
+The investment consulting firm Dalbar Canada undertook a study in 2022 to verify the quality of telephone service offered by Canadian brokers.
 Dalbar Canada representatives called each broker five times during normal business hours to assess the wait time for investors to speak with an agent.
+CIBC Investor’s Edge was the slowest, with an average response time of 49 minutes.

 Lack of tools to analyze performance